arconia-io/arconia-cli/README.md

 ## 🙏&nbsp; Acknowledgments

-This project relies on [Spring Shell](https://docs.spring.io/spring-shell/reference/index.html) for building CLI applications and draws inspiration from the superior experience offered by the [Quarkus CLI](https://quarkus.io/guides/cli-tooling).
+This project is built upon [Spring Shell](https://docs.spring.io/spring-shell/reference/index.html), a powerful framework for creating CLI applications.
+We also draw inspiration from the exceptional user experience provided by the [Quarkus CLI](https://quarkus.io/guides/cli-tooling), which has influenced our design.